ayushagarwal27/namaste-react-after-day-3/README.md

-# Day 8 - Let's get Classy.
+# Day 9 - Optimizing our App.